RasmusDahlJensen/LoL-Match-History/README.md

 This project was built using the Riot API provided by Riot Games.

-API Will likely have expired, so there's going to be no API functionality unless you apply your own as shown in the installation section https://lolmatchhistory.netlify.app/
+API key will likely have expired, so there's going to be no API functionality unless you apply your own as shown in the installation section https://lolmatchhistory.netlify.app/